 - Be aware that after a period of time of no front gate activity, the gate control mechanism goes into a sleep mode and will take a bit longer for the next member that uses the front gate.
 Be patient !

 - Every badge swipe on the front gate badge readers is recorded in a log.
 So we do know when and who was swiping if we have gate issues we are resolving.
 Sometimes an eye witness recap helps give us some insight into what was occurring when we have problems

-In case the electronic front range gate is not operational, the old mechanical gate/padlock will be put back into use.
-You will need your #7 key to get in and out of the range if the old mechanical gate/padlock is in use.
-So you should always bring your #7 key to the range with you.
+The old manual RCWA gate/padlock access is still in place at the range entrance gate.
+In the event of an extended problem with the electronic gate access, the old manual padlock gate access will be returned to use until the electronic gate is repaired.
+RCWA members will need to use the padlock key with a 7 stamped on it to get into and out of the RCWA range if this manual padlock system is in use.
+So you should always bring your #7 key to the range with you just in case.
 We will always try to post online if the old gate/padlock is in use but there could be a delay in getting that information posted.

 Emergency Range Access

 If you need emergency medical services at the range, call 911 and tell them to respond to the Rowan County Wildlife Association range on Majolica Road.
 There is a lockbox at the front gate with a key to open the front gate.
 The local fire departments that will respond have the access code for the lockbox.
 If you have someone available to go open the front gate, it is advised you send them to speed up the response process and direct the emergency personnel to the correct location on the range.
 Remember, the range is a big space and having someone direct them will help reduce the response time..